JesusValeraDev/JesusValera.dev/content/2025-04-18-jobs-queues-vs-events.md

 - Process large files (PDFs, images, etc.)
 - Sync data with third-party services or APIs

-> Imagine a system that automatically generates and emails financial reports every night at midnight.
+> E.g.: A system that automatically generates and emails financial reports every night at midnight.
 No user action is required; it just happens as scheduled.

 ## Event